Combined Pill: The FPA Guide

 Bleeding may also be due to other causes, such as not taking the pill correctly or a sexually transmitted infection.

-If bleeding doesn’t settle down or starts after you’ve used the pill for some time, seek advice.
+If bleeding doesn’t settle down or starts after you’ve used the pill for some time, get advice from your healthcare professional.

 • If you’ve used the pill correctly, haven’t taken any medicines which might affect it, and haven’t been sick or had diarrhoea, then it’s very unlikely you’re pregnant.
 Also see Will other medicines affect the pill?